Sewing Stories by Barbara Herkert

 As writers, we will make mistakes despite our good intentions.
 But there are many stories that need to be told.
 For this bright 5-year-old eager to learn, we must continue to create stories that help him understand sensitive and complex topics.
 And that will take courage.

-*Lee & Low’s collection of books to celebrate Black History Monty can be found here.
+- Lee & Low’s collection of books to celebrate Black History Month can be found here.